 "A" pillar speakers: Notes for these tweeters are the same as in the standard speaker system.
-They're easy to get to, but require some work to replace.
+They're easy to get to, but hard to replace.

 Rear speakers: Replacing the rear speakers in the Monsoon system is just like replacing those in the standard system.
 Mounting brackets and adapter harnesses are available for this location, and you can choose from 6-3/4", 6-1/2", or 5-1/4" sizes.

-All things considered, replacing the speakers in Beetles with the Monsoon system will be more challenging than most other vehicles.
+All things considered, replacing the speakers in Beetles with the Monsoon system will be more challenging than it would be in most other vehicles.
 Non-standard sizes and arrangements are the biggest hurdle.
 The Monsoon speakers are all 4-ohm impedance, so if you can mount an aftermarket speaker, you can expect improved sound.

-The MTX ThunderForm nestles into the cargo area
+The MTX ThunderForm enclosure nestles into the Beetle's cargo area

 Adding bass to your Beetle

 Space in the back of the Beetle is tight, but there is certainly room for a very small subwoofer box or a powered subwoofer back there.
 For a custom option, there is also an MTX ThunderForm enclosure available for the Beetle.
 This enclosure lets you add powerful bass without losing much storage space.

 The ThunderForm is available empty (so you can use your own sub) or loaded with a 10" MTX subwoofer.
 The loaded enclosure can be purchased with a built-in 200-watt amplifier or as a non-amplified version (so you can use your own amp).